lmburns/kimbox/README.md

 ### TODO
 - Create some sort of documentation
-- Create a pre-compiled version
+- Create a compilation version similar to `nightfox`

 ## Thanks to